 No, organisations cannot be nominated.
-However, the organisation, network or project behind the winning candidate will be given the prize sum of USD 10 000.
+However, the organisation, network or project behind the winning candidate will be given the prize money of USD 10 000.

 What does the award consist of?

-The prize sum is USD 10 000 and it goes to the organisation/project that the winner is affiliated with/nominated for.
-The winner will also be offered a trip to Sweden, where the award ceremony will take place.
+The prize money is USD 10 000 and it goes to the organisation/project that the winner is affiliated with/nominated for.
+The winner will also be offered a trip to the Almedalen Week in Sweden, where the award ceremony will take place.